Opal Jewelry Meaning & Symbolism

 A highly romantic gem it is said to draw the focus of Venus to its wearer making it the perfect stone for lovers and those preparing to wed.
 It is often used in place of a diamond.

-It is believe to be a good luck gem for those who are loyal within a relationship but will bring bad luck to wearers who are unfaithful within the union.
+It is believed to be a good luck talisman for those who are loyal within a relationship but will bring bad luck to wearers who are unfaithful within the union.

 Opal is appointed as the 14th wedding anniversary gemstone and listed as an alternative for the 18th anniversary.
 Jewelry of this stone is a delightfully symbolic gift for those celebrating either of these matrimonial years.